Possible realization of a randomness-driven quantum disordered state in an S = 1/2 antiferromagnet Sr3CuTa2O9: III. Results

 The temperature dependence of specific heat in various magnetic fields provides information concerning spin correlations and magnetic excitations in the ground state of frustrated magnets under study.
 It is well known that the temperature dependence of specific heat of several quantum spin liquids show a power-law owing to exotic low-energy excitations in the ground state.
 A random-singlet phase can also give rise to power-law behavior in low-$T$ specific heat data \cite{PhysRevB.101.020406,PhysRevB.103.L241114}.
 We found that the low-temperature magnetic specific heat data can be reconciled with the power-law $C_\mathrm{m}\sim T^{0.59}$ (see Fig.~\ref{specificheatall}c), suggesting a random-singlet state with low-lying excitations \cite{Khatua2022}.
-It has been suggested that $S=1/2$ quantum magnets on 2D spin lattices with random exchange energies can host such a disorder-induced quantum phenomena \cite{PhysRevX.8.031028}.
-The specific heat $C(H,T)$ shows a unique behavior in such systems and specific heat data in various magnetic fields collapse onto a single scaling curve (for $T/\mu_0H <<1$) given by $C(\mu_0H,T)/T \approx \frac{1}{(\mu_0H)^{\gamma}} F(\frac{T}{\mu_0H} )$, where $F$ is the scaling function \cite{Kimchi2018}.
-The scaling behavior of $(\mu_0H)^{\gamma} C_\mathrm{p}/T $ with $T/\mu_0H$ in SCTO is demonstrated in Fig. \ref{specificheatall}d, and the obtained value of $\gamma$ is 0.7, which is in line with what is expected in a random-singlet state \cite{PhysRevX.8.031028,Kimchi2018}.
+The specific heat $C(H,T)$ shows a unique behavior in random-singlet states and specific heat data in various magnetic fields collapse onto a single scaling curve (for $T/\mu_0H \ll1$) given by $C(\mu_0H,T)/T \approx \frac{1}{(\mu_0H)^{\gamma}} F(\frac{T}{\mu_0H} )$, where $F$ is the scaling function \cite{Kimchi2018}.
+The scaling behavior of the as measured specific heat, $C_\mathrm{p}$, $(\mu_0H)^{\gamma} C_\mathrm{p}/T $ with $T/\mu_0H$ in SCTO is demonstrated in Fig. \ref{specificheatall}d, and the obtained value of $\gamma$ is 0.7, which is in line with what is expected in a random-singlet state \cite{Kimchi2018}.
 The upturn in high $T/\mu_0H$ values (See Fig.~\ref{specificheatall}d) is due to the phonon contribution.
-The observed scaling behavior of the specific heat suggests the realization of a randomness-driven liquid-like state in SCTO, which is attributed to competing interactions mediated by intrinsic but unavoidable anti-site disorder in the spin-lattice.
+The observed scaling behavior of the specific heat suggests the realization of a randomness-driven quantum disordered state in SCTO, which is attributed to competing interactions mediated by intrinsic but unavoidable anti-site disorder in the spin-lattice.
 It is worth mentioning that similar data collapse was also found in a disordered triangular lattice Y$_2$CuTiO$_6$ \cite{PhysRevLett.125.117206} with a scaling coefficient $\gamma=0.7$.
-The specific heat in zero field shows a broad maximum around 17 K reflecting the onset of short-range spin correlation between Cu$^{2+}$ spins at low temperatures in this square lattice antiferromagnet.
+The specific heat in zero field shows a broad maximum around 17 K reflecting the onset of short-range spin correlation between Cu$^{2+}$ spins at low temperatures in this antiferromagnet.
+Remarkably, the system neither shows the signature of spin-freezing nor magnetic ordering down to 64 mK, despite such a high site dilution, which suggests a quantum disordered ground state in this 3D spin-lattice.